top of page

 Allegorically, Hagar and Ishmael represent the flesh with a law of sin and death covenant versus the spiritual everlasting life covenant of Sarah and Isaac.

 Sarah and Abraham took matters into their own fleshly hands with their plan to produce a child with Hagar, Sarah's handmaiden.
 There was nothing supernatural about Ishmael’s birth.
 Hagar and Ishmael represent a rational relationship with God, one based on human nature and human understanding.
 A covenant that always kept one under sin and in bondage because there could be no forgiveness of sins (only a covering of sins).
-This covenant represents the covenant given at My Sinai that was not perfect therefore there was a need for a renewed covenant.
+This covenant represents the covenant given at Mt.
+Sinai that was not perfected in the people because of their sin, therefore there was a need for a renewed covenant (New Testament).

 What most people fail to recognize is that two things were going on at Mt.
 Sinai.
 While Moses was on top of the mountain receiving the Torah from the LORD, the children of Israel at the foot of Mt.
 Sinai were building the golden calf and calling it Yahweh, the god who brought them up out of Egypt.